-E Uses Permitted in Wetland Areas
+E. Uses Permitted in Wetland and Buffer Areas

-- 1. Any use otherwise permitted by ordinances of the Town of Bradford and state and federal laws that does not involve the erection of a structure or that does not alter the surface configuration of the land by the addition of fill or by dredging. - Agriculture, including grazing, hay production, truck gardening and silage production provided that such use is shown not to cause significant increases in surface or ground water contamination by pesticides or other toxic or hazardous substance and that such use will not cause or contribute to soil erosion.
-(Refer to Best Management Wetland Practices for Agriculture, NH Dept. of Agriculture.)
+- 1. Any use otherwise permitted by ordinances of the Town of Bradford and State and Federal laws that does not involve the erection of a structure or that does not alter the surface configuration of the land by the addition of fill or by dredging. - 2.
+Agriculture, including grazing, hay production, truck gardening and silage production provided that such shall not cause an increase in surface or ground water contamination by pesticides or other toxic or hazardous substances and that such use will not cause or contribute to soil erosion.
+Refer to Best Management Wetland Practices for Agriculture, NH Dept. of Agriculture.

 - Forestry and tree farming to include the construction of access roads for said purposes, provided that said roads do not obstruct the natural flow of water.
-(Refer to Best Management Practices for Erosion Control on Timber Harvest Operations in NH, NH Dept. of Resources and Economic Development, Division of Forests and Lands.) - 4.
+Refer to Best Management Practices for Erosion Control on Timber Harvest Operations in NH, NH Dept. of Resources and Economic Development, Division of Forests and Lands. - 4.
 Wildlife habitat development and management. - 5.
-Recreational uses consistent with the purpose and intent of this Ordinance as defined in Section I. - 6.
+Recreational uses consistent with the purpose and intent of this Ordinance. - 6.
 Conservation areas and nature trails.
-(Refer to Best Management Practices for Erosion Control During Trail Maintenance and Construction, NH Dept. of Resources and Economic Development, Trail Bureau.) - 7.
+Refer to Best Management Practices for Erosion Control During Trail Maintenance and Construction, NH Dept. of Resources and Economic Development, Trail Bureau. - 7.
 Water impoundment and the construction of well water supplies. - 8.
-Drainage-ways to include streams, creeks, or other paths of normal runoff water and common agricultural land drainage.
+Drainage-ways to include streams, creeks, or other paths of normal runoff water and common agricultural land drainage. - 9.
+Septic systems, leach fields and other waste disposal facilities shall be permitted only in accordance with the State Department of Environmental Services (DES) requirements.